mmeka/Linux/README.md

-how to move just the contents of one directory to another without transferring the directory itself? sudo - how to increase the session time before re-authentication? ssh remote??
+how to move just the contents of one directory to another without transferring the directory itself? sudo - how to increase the session time before re-authentication? ssh remote?? how to kill a specific Java process among several of those? can a process be identified based on the port it uses? how to find process id by partial name?